-Neu.ro at the Forefront of Fundamental AI Research and Applications of Machine Learning in Healthcare
+Neu.ro at the Forefront of ML Research and Applications in Healthcare

 In the past 4 years there has been an explosion of research on the application of AI in biology-related fields, particularly in medicine, pharmaceutical development and healthcare administration.

 According to the NIH’s National Library of Medicine, published papers on deep learning, NLP, computer vision and reinforcement learning in this field have been growing at over 50% per annum since 2017 and papers published in the last year already account for 25% of all output in this area in the past 10 years.

 Specific advancements and new applications of AI technology are being demonstrated in the areas of drug discovery and screening,1,2,3 prediction of drug success likelihood,4 prediction of disease outcomes,5 guidance on how novel molecules may be synthesized in the lab,6,7 image analysis of microscopy,8 improved diagnostics9 and prediction of health outcomes based on changes in nutrition.10

 We are also seeing fundamental research taking place in two areas of AI that will have outsized effects on healthcare use cases in the future: causal AI and AI explainability.

 Causal AI will expand the available scope of AI models from finding correlations in data (and successfully generalizing them to previously unseen data) to making actual causal inferences.
 This is already being used to improve the ability of models to perform accurate differential diagnoses in a range of medical contexts.11 AI Explainability is likewise crucial for improving the trustworthiness and transparency of AI systems in healthcare.12